jack2148/rgbd-object-pose-estimation/README.md

   -> translation [m] + quaternion [x,y,z,w] + 4x4 pose matrix
 ```

 The node publishes the nearest valid target only.
-This matches a practical bin-picking flow where the robot first handles the closest reachable part.
+This matches a simple bin-picking target-selection heuristic that selects the nearest valid detected part.

 ---